Waimarino (electorate): History

 Arthur Remington of the Liberal Party had held the Rangitikei electorate, but he died on 17 August 1909.
-The resulting was contested by five candidates, with Frank Hockly as one of the opposition candidates leading Robert William Smith for the government by 1548 votes to 1055.
+The resulting was contested by five candidates, with Frank Hockly as one of the opposition candidates leading Robbie Smith for the government by 1548 votes to 1055.
 At the time, the Second Ballot Act 1908 applied and since Hockly had not achieved an absolute majority, a second ballot between the two leading contenders was required.
 In the second contest, Smith had a majority of 400 votes over Hockly and was thus declared elected.